wesbos/React-For-Beginners-Starter-Files/readme.md

 The code in this repo meant to be a reference point for anyone following along with the video course.

-## :point_right: :point_right: :point_right: :point_right:  To Start :point_left: :point_left: :point_left: :point_left:
+## To Start

-1. Rename the first folder to `catch-of-the-day`
-2. cd into `catch-of-the-day` and follow along with the videos
+1. cd into `catch-of-the-day` and follow along with the videos

-Each folder contains **only the changed files** for each video, so if you need any code, pull the appropriate file into your `catch-of-the-day` folder.
+The `stepped-solutions` Each folder contains the files for the beginning of each video should you need them.
+So, if you need any code, pull the appropriate file into your `catch-of-the-day` folder.

 You are welcome to submit Pull Requests but I'd like to keep the code as similar as possible to the course content.